wavemotion-dave/SpeccySE/readme.md

 for the joystick and the aforementioned Slide-n-Glide mode of joystick d-pad handling.
 One of the more useful per-game options is to decide how you want to load the game - using a 48K Spectrum or the upgraded 128K Spectrum.
-You can also force a load as 128K spectrum by pressing the NDS Y-Button when loading.
 If you don't understand an option - don't touch it.
 You have been duly warned!

 Tape Support :